pik-copan/pycopancore/docs/tutorials/all-in-one/study.rst

 *object-oriented* way as subpackages and modules of the ``pycopancore`` *package* folder.
 Studies that use a model for a simulation experiment are however implemented as python *scripts* and reside in the ``study`` folder.
+So let us now switch into the role of a *model end user* and perform some such 'study'.
 Again, we can use a template to get started:

 - Copy ``templates/studies/SOME_STUDY.py`` to ``studies/run_my_exploit.py`` and
   edit the imports like this::